 - Degree of Skill.
 A director need not exhibit in the performance of his duties a greater degree of skill than may reasonably be expected from a person of like knowledge and experience. - A director is not expected to exercise a level of skill he does not have.
 The level of skill required of a director is subjective, in that the director is not expected, merely by virtue of the office, to possess any particular skills.
 Performance must be judged by the way the director applies any skills which he actually has.
 However, directors ought to acquire and maintain a sufficient knowledge and understanding of the company's business to enable them to properly discharge their duties as directors. - Attention to the Business.
 A director must diligently attend to the affairs of the company.
 In the performance of this duty, a director must at a minimum display the reasonable care an ordinary person would be expected to take in the same circumstances on his own behalf.
 Mere errors of judgment have been held not to breach the duty of skill and care.
 A director, as such, is not bound to give continuous attention to the affairs of the company, as his or her duties are of an intermittent nature. - Reliance on Others.
 A director is not liable for the acts of co-directors or other company officers solely by virtue of the position.
 A director is entitled to rely on his co-directors or company officers as well as subordinates who are expressly put in charge of attending to the detail of management, provided such reliance is honest and reasonable (although a director cannot absolve himself entirely of responsibility by delegation to others).
-As a general rule, before delegating responsibility to others, the directors must ensure that there is set up an adequate system of monitoring such delegates (e.g., managers).
+As a general rule, before delegating responsibility to others, the directors in question should satisfy themselves that the delegates have the requisite skills to discharge the functions delegated to them.
+In addition, the directors must ensure that there is set up an adequate system of monitoring such delegates (e.g., managers).
 The directors must, on a regular basis, ensure that their delegates have fulfilled their obligations.
 The directors should require a regular flow of information from the delegates to ensure that they are carrying out their duties satisfactorily.
 In addition, section 97(5A) of the Companies Act provides that a director shall not have breached the fiduciary duty or duty of skill and care required by section 97(1) if he relies in good faith upon financial statements of the company represented to him by another director or officer of the company or a report of an attorney, accountant, engineer, appraiser or other person whose profession lends credibility to a statement made by him.